-The hardware diagram seen in Figure 5 starts with the power which will be provided by a battery that can withstand the outdoor elements.
-The battery will be connected to a power distribution board as seen in Figure 5.
+The hardware diagram seen in Figure 5 starts with the power which is provided by a battery that can withstand the outdoor elements.
+The battery is connected to a power distribution board as seen in Figure 5.
 The power distribution board will be responsible for regulating the voltage and delivering the proper amount of power to the microcontroller and other elements that might not be powered through the printed circuit board that the microcontroller is mounted on.
 Once the printed circuit board provides power to the microcontroller, which will act as the brains of the autonomous irrigation vehicle, the various sensors will be able to send and receive information to/from the microcontroller through the printed circuit board.

-One sensor will be responsible for monitoring how much charge is left in the battery.
-The software will be programmed to use the battery management sensor as seen in Figure 5 so that the autonomous irrigation vehicle will always have enough charge in the battery to make it back to home base where it can refill its water tank and recharge its battery.
-The battery management sensor might be designed onto our custom printed circuit board or a pre-fabricated silicon chip sensor may be purchased.
+One sensor was responsible for monitoring how much charge is left in the battery.
+The software will be programmed to use the battery management sensor as seen in Figure 5 so that the autonomous irrigation vehicle always has enough charge in the battery to make it back to home base where it can refill its water tank and recharge its battery.
+The battery management sensor could have been designed onto our custom printed circuit board or a pre-fabricated silicon chip sensor may have been purchased.
+The battery management sensor was not implemented.

-Another monitoring sensor will be the water level sensor as seen in Figure 5.
+Another monitoring sensor was the water level sensor as seen in Figure 5.
 The purpose of this sensor is to monitor the amount of water in the tank so that the autonomous irrigation vehicle knows when to return to home base and refill its tank.
 These sensors come in various types.
 The pressure level sensor works by detecting the amount of pressure when the tank is full and as the level changes so does the pressure.
 The ultrasonic and radar variants work in a similar fashion by sending a signal and recording the amount of time taken to reach the water level.
 The capacitance sensor as a rod in the tank that sends an RF signal and measures the capacitance between the rod and the tank.
 Which of these types will be used will have to be further researched to come to a solid conclusion.
+The design was changed and this sensor was not implemented.

-The autonomous irrigation vehicle will receive user input through a user control unit.
+The autonomous irrigation vehicle receives user input through a user control unit.
 It will be attached to the microcontroller so that the user can turn off, reset, and override the moisture sensors to send the autonomous irrigation vehicle to water any specific areas desired.
+In the final design the user control unit ended up becoming one button that launched the main algorithm that controls the vehicle.
 The microcontroller will also have wireless communication capabilities and use WiFi, Bluetooth, or a certain radio frequency to send and receive information from the mesh network of moisture sensors.
+The final design used Bluetooth.